jublo/codebird-php/README.md

 Here is a [sample tweet](https://twitter.com/LarryMcTweet/status/475276535386365952) sent with the code above.

-More [documentation for tweeting with media](https://dev.twitter.com/rest/public/uploading-media-multiple-photos) is available on the Twitter Developer site.
+More [documentation for uploading media](https://dev.twitter.com/rest/public/uploading-media) is available on the Twitter Developer site.

 #### Remote files